Structure of the Program

 Year Five and Six - Combined Program

 All students must take first-year Law in Year Four.
-They may not take any business courses during this year.
+They may not take any business or outside courses during this year.

 Students' choices of elective courses are subject to the approval of the Program Directors who must review proposed elective course selections to ensure that the objectives of the program are met.
 The elective courses may not include introductory courses of a dual law and business nature such as Law and Accounting or Business Law.